danielsularea/lily.work/work/_posts/2015-09-20-codehermes.md

 In order to facilitate student understanding and make it easier for professors to grasp exactly where students are struggling, CodeHermes syncs with the professor's Github repository.
 It then detects the language of each file, parses out block and inline comments, and allows students to submit live questions according to individual lines of code.

+## The approach
+We decided to implement CodeHermes in Java with Spring MVC and JSP.
+While my partners set up Amazon AWS, I began to define the feature functionalities and sketched out the wireframes.

 {% include figure.html
   url="/assets/img/codehermes/wireframe1.jpg"
   alt="" %}